rajeshkumarmittapelly/Devops_cicd/README.md

-#  DevOps project with Git, Jenkins and Docker on AWS EC2 | CICD on containers
+#  DevOps project with Git, Jenkins & Docker on AWS EC2 | CICD on containers

 1. Launch an EC2 instance for Docker host